antleaf/doapr/webroot/content/repositories/mitofit-preprints-archive.md

 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting: Up to 1 week
 repository_url: https://www.mitofit.org/index.php/MitoFit_Preprints
-user_committees: 'No, only scientific committee    '
+user_committees: "No, only scientific committee.\n\n"
 versioning_policy: Accepts new versions until acceptance at journal
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).